adamfoneil/DapperLunchAndLearn/README.md

 <details>
     <summary>Ex 3: Insert several rows, and output all of them</summary>

-In this example, we build a set of `Artist` from an array of strings.
-Then we perform inserts of all those `Artist` instances.
-Then we query all of them and output them to the console.
+In this example, we build a set of `Artist` from an array of strings using LINQ `Select`.
+Then we insert of all those `Artist` instances individually.

 ```csharp
 var artists = new[]